 10. Professionals Database

-10.1 The Service provides access to the Professionals Database, which is populated with Contact Details from users of the Unity platform.
-Users have the ability to maintain their Contact Details through the Services.
+10.1.
+The Service provides access to the Professionals Database, which is populated with Contact Details from users of the Unity platform.
+Users have the ability and obligation to maintain their current and correct Contact Details through the Services.
 When a lawyer inputs third party Contact Details, such details are added to the Professionals Database.
+If we determine that any Contact Details not up to date, we reserve the right to update such Contact Details.
 You must only include publically available business contact information in the Contact Details added into the Professionals Database and represent and warrant that you shall not include any personally identifiable information into the Professionals Database that is not business contact information.

 11. Intellectual Property